Shivam-Bhardwaj/RAP/README.md

     <em>TLDR: We make camera localization more generalizable by addressing the data gap via 3DGS and learning gap via a two-branch joint learning with adversarial loss, achieving localization accuracy surpassing 1cm/0.3° in indoor scenarios, 20cm/0.5° in outdoor scenarios, and 10cm/0.2° in driving scenarios.</em>
 </p>

+## ✨ New Features

+This update introduces several major extensions to the RAP system, enhancing its capabilities in uncertainty estimation, handling pose ambiguity, and robustness to semantic scene changes.

+- **Uncertainty-Aware Adversarial Synthesis (UAAS):** The model can now predict pose uncertainty, which is used to guide the synthesis of new training data in high-uncertainty areas.
+- **Multi-Hypothesis Probabilistic APR:** Instead of a single pose, the model can now output multiple pose hypotheses, allowing for better handling of ambiguous scenes.
+- **Semantic-Adversarial Scene Synthesis:** The training pipeline now incorporates semantic information, enabling the generation of adversarially challenging scenes with targeted semantic modifications.

+A new unified training script `RAP/train.py` and an extended benchmarking script `RAP/benchmark_speed.py` are included to support these new features.

 ## 🔊 News

 - 2025/6/25: Our paper is accepted to ICCV 2025! 🎉 Code is released!
 Data and checkpoints will be released as soon as we have access to the server that has been undergoing maintenance.
 The latest results in the paper will also be updated soon.